5 GTM Mistakes Early-Stage Startups Keep Making

 Just because you can build it doesn't mean they will come.
 Before committing engineering resources, validate demand through:

-Landing page tests with real ad spend
+- -->Landing page tests with real ad spend

-Outbound conversations with potential buyers
+- -->Outbound conversations with potential buyers

-Waitlist conversion rates
+- -->Waitlist conversion rates

 4. Treating Launch as a Moment, Not a Motion

 A launch isn't a one-day event.
 It's a multi-week motion that includes pre-launch warming, the launch itself, and sustained post-launch follow-through.
-Plan for at least 6-8 weeks of coordinated effort.

 5. No Feedback Loop Between Sales and Marketing

 If your sales team isn't feeding objections, questions, and competitive intel back to marketing weekly, you're flying blind.
-Create a simple shared doc where sales logs the top three objections heard that week.
-Marketing should update messaging and enablement materials monthly based on this input.

 The Takeaway